syrkis/miiii/paper/main.typ

 #figure(
   image("figs/polar_nats_and_sixes.svg"),
-  caption: "The first 2048 primes minus the first 1024 primes."
+  caption: "The first 2048 primes minus the first 1024 primes.", )<prime_numbers_1024_to_2048>
-)<prime_numbers_1024_to_2048>

 Similarly, prime_numbers_1024_to_2048 shows the first 2048 prime numbers minus the first 1024 prime numbers.